actris-cloudnet/dataportal/docs/index.md

 - `model`: One or more `Model` ids, by which to filter the model files.
 - `allModels`: By default the API returns only the best model available for each day.
 Adding this parameter will fetch all available models.
 - `allVersions`: By default the API returns only the latest version of the files.
 Adding this parameter will fetch all existing versions.
+- `showLegacy`: By default the API does not return legacy data.
+Adding this parameter will fetch also legacy data.

 Note: one or more of the parameters *must* be issued.
 A query without any valid parameters will result in a `400 Bad Request` error.